-In 2025, contained in the Five -Year Financial Plan, is the incurring of debt for the purchase of a new ariel ladder truck to replace the existing ariel ladder truck based on guidelines for the NFPA and Fire Underwriters Survey.
+In 2025, contained in the Five -Year Financial Plan, is the incurring of debt for the purchase of a new aerial ladder truck and upgrades to the municipal campground's services (electricity, water and sewer).
+According to the standards and requirements outlined by the National Fire Protection Association and Fire Underwriter's Survey, aerial ladder trucks should be retired after 25 years of service.

-To help off set the cost of the new Ariel Ladder Truck, \$1,000,000 will be borrowed from the Sewer System Reserve Fund and \$1,050,000 will be funded by the Equipment Reserve Fund.
+To help offset the cost of the new aerial ladder truck, \$1,000,000 will be borrowed from the Sewer System Reserve Fund and \$1,050,000 will be funded by the Equipment Reserve Fund.
 The Five-Year Financial Plan shows borrowing through interfund borrowing from the Sewer System Reserve Fund.
-The loan must be paid back over the next five years (2026-2030) at \$200,000 per year, plus interest on the amount the sewer fund would have earned.
+The loan must be paid back over the next five years (2026 to 2030) in increments of \$200,000 per year, plus interest on the amount the sewer fund would have earned.